Major UK methane greenhouse gas leak spotted from space

 Ms Dowd said: "Finding this leak brings a question of how many there are out there and maybe we need to be looking a bit harder to find them and take advantage of the technology we have."

 Wales and West Utilities said they became aware of the leak after a member of public reported the smell of gas.
-They said were in the process of obtaining the necessary permissions for replacing the gas mains when the leak was picked up by satellite.
+They said they were in the process of obtaining the necessary permissions for replacing the gas mains when the leak was picked up by satellite.

+The cause of the leak is unclear but methane leaks in gas pipelines are not uncommon with ageing infrastructure.

-But the satellite detection process has shown the potential of picking up methane leaks quickly.
+However, the satellite detection process has shown the potential of picking up methane leaks quickly.

 The main sources of methane are the oil and gas industry, farming and landfill sites.
 UK methane emissions have fallen significantly since 1990 but in recent years progress has slowed.

-Currently methane leaks are detected through routine on-the-ground surveys - a very challenging prospect when there are thousands of miles of pipes and sites.
+Currently, methane leaks are detected through routine on-the-ground surveys - a very challenging prospect when there are thousands of miles of pipes and sites.
 And the UK's methane emissions are only an estimate gleaned from economic activity data.

-Jean-Francois Gauthier, senior vice-president for strategy at GHGSat told the BBC: "It's important to highlight that satellites are just one piece of the puzzle.
-But satellites have a very unique value ... that they can come back [and collect more images] very frequently and they can do so without the need to deploy people on the ground so they can do so effectively and also affordably."
+Jean-Francois Gauthier, senior vice-president for strategy at GHGSat, told the BBC: "It's important to highlight that satellites are just one piece of the puzzle.
+But satellites have a very unique value... that they can come back [and collect more images] very frequently and they can do so without the need to deploy people on the ground so they can do so effectively and also affordably."

 The company has nine satellites in their constellation, which orbit at 500km overhead, and are some of the highest resolution devices able to see gases at 25m resolution.